 Before you go looking for someone to help you run the business, you need to have a clear idea of what you are looking for in a co-founder.
-Just because someone is interested in your idea doesn’t necessarily mean that they are right for your startup.
+Just because someone is interested in your idea, doesn’t necessarily mean they are right for your startup.

 Even though there are plenty of reasons why it is better to run your company alone, there is great value in having a co-founder.

-Obviously, someone who contradicts and counterattacks your ideas is the best match, but there are things that you need to have in common for your startup to grow and expand – you and your partner need to share vision, values and principles regarding the way your firm operates.
+You and your partner need to share vision, values, and principles regarding the way your firm operates.
 You need to aim at the same target and have the same objective and end goal, even if your modus operandi is different.

-Additionally, tweak and improve your social media (especially LinkedIn) profiles and try to get your name out there, make yourself known to people in your industry and try to subtly convey your skills, expertise, goals and aspirations.
+Tweak and improve your social media (especially LinkedIn) profiles and try to get your name out there, make yourself known to people in your industry.

 Search for Ex-Competitors

-There may be several different businesses that you have, are currently or are going to be competing with.
-Take a look at past members of startups that are in your space and may be your competition.
+There may be several different businesses that you have in the past, are currently, or are going to be competing with.
+Take a look at past members of startups that are in your space and maybe your competition.
 Begin to research those individuals that may be a good fit for your startup and you may find your perfect match.